KeisGSmit/PrideHackathon/README.md

 #### Responsinator:
 [Responsinator](http://www.responsinator.com/) was used to help improve the responsive design on a variety of devices.
 #### Google DevTools:
-Google DevTools was used to help me find what code correlated to what feature.
+Google DevTools was used to help us find what code correlated to which feature.
 #### Am I Responsive Design:
 [Am I Responsive Design](http://ami.responsivedesign.is/#) was used to check the responsive design of the quiz.
 #### Shields.io:
 [Shields.io](https://shields.io/) was used to create the GitHub badges for this README.md file.
-#### Autoprefixer CSS online
-[Autoprefixer CSS online](https://autoprefixer.github.io/) was used to ensure all prefixes for browsers were included correctly.

-BOOTSTRAP, JASMINE TESTING, JQUERY, ETC. USED?

 ## Deployment
 ### Initial Deployment
 This site was deployed to GitHub Pages by following these steps:
 1. Login or Sign Up to [GitHub](www.github.com).
-2. Create a new repository named "REPO".
+2. Create a new repository named "PrideHackathon".
 3. Once created, click on "Settings" on the navigation bar under the repository title.
 4. Scroll down to "GitHub Pages".
 5. Under "Source", choose which branch to deploy.
-I chose "master", but this is sometimes shown as "main".
+We chose "main", but this is sometimes shown as "master".
 6. Choose which folder to deploy from, usually "/root".
 7. Click "Save", then wait for it to be deployed.
 It can take some time for the page to be fully deployed.
 8. Your URL will be displayed above "Source".

 ### How to Fork it
 1. Login or Sign Up to [GitHub](www.github.com).
-2. On GitHub, go to [Abibubble/REPO](https://github.com/Abibubble/REPO).
+2. On GitHub, go to [KeisGSmit/PriceHackathon](https://KeisGSmit.github.io/PrideHackathon).
 3. In the top right, click "Fork".

 ### How to Clone it
 1. Login or Sign Up to [GitHub](www.github.com).
-2. Fork the repository Abibubble/REPO using the steps above in [How to Fork it](#how-to-fork-it).
+2. Fork the repository KeisGSmit/PriceHackathon using the steps above in [How to Fork it](#how-to-fork-it).
 3. Above the file list, click "Code".
 4. Choose if you want to clone using HTTPS, SSH, or GitHub CLI, then click the copy button to the right.
 5. Open Git Bash.